OpenEvalProject/evals/manuscripts/elife-77430/v2/manuscript.md

 The procedure described above was applied for different values of the resolution parameter γ (varying γ between 1 and 3; Reichardt and Bornholdt, 2006).
 Increasing the value of γ allows for the detection of smaller networks.
 We used the same values for γ across the initial and consensus partitioning.
 We selected the partition with the highest similarity to a previous whole brain network partition (Power et al., 2011), as measured by aMI (Xuan Vinh et al., 2010).
 We specifically chose the parcellation by Power et al., 2011 as a reference as it proved functional network labels per voxel, rather than regional of interest, making it more similar to our searchlight analyses.
 To compare our network labels for each searchlight to the voxelwise Power networks, we labeled each searchlight according to the Power network label that occurred most frequently in the searchlight voxels.
 The highest similarity was observed for gamma = 1.8 (aMI = 0.39).
 We named each functional network we identified in accordance with the Power network that it overlapped most with, in addition to a descriptive term about the network location (e.g., ventral, posterior) or function (early, late).

-## Co-occurrence of neural state boundaries and events
+### Co-occurrence of neural state boundaries and events

 On the level of functional networks, we investigated the association between neural boundary co-occurrence and event boundaries.
 Just like our investigation of the role of boundary strength, we investigated whether taking boundary co-occurrence into account would increase the absolute overlap with events.
 We did this for both boundary co-occurrence within the network that a given searchlight is part of, as well as the co-occurrence across all searchlights in the brain.

 To do this, we changed the neural state time series for searchlight i (Si) such that for timepoints with state transitions, it does not contain ones, but the proportion of searchlights within that searchlights’ network (or within all searchlights in the brain whole brain) that also show a neural state boundary at that timepoint.
 After redefining Si in these ways, we recomputed the absolute overlap.
-This resulted in three measures of absolute overlap: the binary overlap (OAi), the within-network co-occurrence overlap (OA-Ni), and the whole-brain co-occurrence overlap (OA-WBi) and investigated which brain regions showed a significant increase in overlap when we compared OA-Ni and OA-WBi to OAi, across the 15 independent samples.
+This resulted in three measures of absolute overlap: the binary overlap ($OA_{i}$), the within-network co-occurrence overlap ($OA-N_{i}$), and the whole-brain co-occurrence overlap ($OA-WB_{i}$) and investigated which brain regions showed a significant increase in overlap when we compared $OA-N_{i}$ and $OA-WB_{i}$ to $OA_{i}$, across the 15 independent samples.

 To look in more detail at how boundaries that are shared vs. boundaries that are not shared are associated with the occurrence of an event boundary, we performed an additional analysis at the level pairs of searchlights.
-For each pair of searchlights i and j, we created three sets of neural state boundaries time series, boundaries unique to searchlights i or j: Si,∼j and Sj,∼i and boundaries shared between searchlights i and j: Si&j.
-More formally, using the binary definition of the neural state boundary time series Si and Sj, these are defined at each timepoint t asSi&j,t=Si,t⋅Sj,t,Si,∼j,t=Si,t−Si&j,t,Sj,∼i,t=Sj,t−Si&j,t.
+For each pair of searchlights i and j, we created three sets of neural state boundaries time series, boundaries unique to searchlights i or j: $S_{i,∼j}$ and $S_{j,∼i}$ and boundaries shared between searchlights i and j: $S_{i&j}$.
+More formally, using the binary definition of the neural state boundary time series Si and Sj, these are defined at each timepoint t as

+$$
+S_{i&j,t}=S_{i,t}⋅S_{j,t},
+$$

+$$
+S_{i,∼j,t}=S_{i,t}−S_{i&j,t},
+$$

+$$
+S_{j,∼i,t}=S_{j,t}−S_{i&j,t}.
+$$

 Then, we investigated the absolute overlap between each of these three boundary series and the event boundaries as described in the section ‘Comparison of neural state boundaries to event boundaries.’
-This resulted in three estimates of absolute boundary overlap; for boundaries unique to searchlight i (OAi,∼j) and searchlight j (OAj,∼i) and the shared boundaries (OAi&j).
-Then we tested whether the absolute overlap for the shared boundaries was larger than the absolute overlap for non-shared boundaries using the searchlight that showed the largest overlap in their unique boundaries as the baseline: OAi&j>max{OAi,∼j,OAj,∼i}.
+This resulted in three estimates of absolute boundary overlap; for boundaries unique to searchlight i ($OA_{i,∼j}$) and searchlight j ($OA_{j,∼i}$) and the shared boundaries ($OA_{i&j}$).
+Then we tested whether the absolute overlap for the shared boundaries was larger than the absolute overlap for non-shared boundaries using the searchlight that showed the largest overlap in their unique boundaries as the baseline: $OA_{i&j}>max{OA_{i,∼j},OA_{j,∼i}}$.
 Because the absolute boundary overlap is scaled by the total number of neural state boundaries, it is not biased when there is a larger or smaller number of shared/non-shared states between searchlights i and j.
 It is only affected by the proportion of neural state boundaries that overlap with an event boundary.
 If that proportion is the same for shared and non-shared boundaries, the overlap is also the same.

 Finally, we performed an exploratory analysis to further investigate how neural state boundaries are shared across the cortical hierarchy.
 To this end, we used a WSBM to identify groups of timepoints, which we will refer to as ‘communities’ (Aicher et al., 2015).
 The advantage of WSBM is that it can identify different types of community structures, such as assortative communities (similar to modularity maximization) or core-periphery communities.
 As the input to the WSBM, we computed the Euclidean distance between the neural state boundary vectors of each timepoint.
 These neural state boundary vectors contain zeros for searchlights with no boundary and ones for searchlights with a neural state boundary at a specific timepoint.
 We varied the number of communities from 2 to 10, and we repeated the community detection 1000 times for each number of communities with a random initialization.
 The WSBM can be informed by the absence or presence of connections and by the connection weights.
 The alpha parameter α determines the trade-off between the two.
 Because we used an unthresholded Euclidean distance matrix as the input to the WSBM, we based the community detection only on the weights and not on the absence or presence of certain connections (fixing α to 1).
 The optimal number of communities was based on the log-likelihood for each number of communities.
 After identifying the communities, we ordered them based on the average number of neural states per timepoint in each cluster.
 The algorithm was implemented in MATLAB using code made available at the author’s personal website (http://tuvalu.santafe.edu/waaronc/wsbm/).

-## Statistical testing and data visualization
+### Statistical testing and data visualization

 The results reported in the article are based on analyses in which data were averaged over all 265 participants (or two groups of ~127 participants for the results in Figure 1).
 To investigate the statistical significance of the associations within each searchlight, network, or network pair, we also ran separate analyses within 15 independent samples of participants.
 For each metric of interest, we obtained a p-value for each searchlight by testing whether this metric differed significantly from zero across all 15 independent samples using a Wilcoxon signed-rank test (Wilcoxon, 1945). p-Values were corrected for multiple comparisons using FDR correction (Benjamini and Hochberg, 2000).
 Results in which the sign of the effect in the one group analysis did not match the sign of the average effect across the 15 independent subgroups were considered non-significant.